 After Jessica graduated from the University of Sydney, she worked across the Illawarra region at Wollongong and Shellharbour Hospitals.
 Moving back to Sydney to commence general practice training, Jessica has enjoyed pursuing her interest in primary health care and has a special interest in sexual health and women’s health.
 She is a 2019 recipient of the RACGP Registrar Academic Post, and she is using this opportunity to further these interests by returning to the University of Sydney as an Associate Lecturer and conducting research into preconception care.

 DR LUKE GRZESKOWIAK

-Dr Luke Grzeskowiak is a registered pharmacist and Senior Research Fellow at SAHMRI Women and Kids and the Robinson Research Institute at the University of Adelaide.
+Dr Luke Grzeskowiak is a registered pharmacist and Associate Professor (Practitioner Fellow) at Flinders University and the South Australian Health and Medical Research.
 Luke’s clinical and research interests lie in optimising medication management to improve the health and wellbeing of women and children.
 He is the Chair of the Society of Hospital Pharmacists of Australia Women’s and Newborn Health Specialty Practice Stream and serves as an expert advisor to the Australian Therapeutic Guidelines regarding medicines and women’s health.
 Luke is currently involved in research exploring the provision of sexual and reproductive health care services using national and primary health care data, with a particular focus on performing drug utilisation studies involving contraceptives and medicines for termination of pregnancy.